Home | Resources | Wellbeing | Tools to Support Mental Health in the Classroom

 Mental health concerns in young and teenage children have increased.
 According to the government service, Health Direct, studies show that about 1 in 7 children and adolescents in Australia aged 4-17 have recently experienced a mental health concern such as ADHD, anxiety, anger, depression, an eating disorder, or stress.
-The return to school and the rapidly changing information around COVID-19 has been challenging for both teachers and students.
-Before even starting to address the academic gaps that have emerged, teachers are having to prioritise the mental health needs of the children in their classrooms.
+As part of addressing academic gaps in the classroom, teachers need to understand the impacts of mental health on children’s learning.

-Educational and Developmental Psychologist, Michelle Button, says that anxiety is one of the biggest issues affecting children who have returned to school.
+Educational and Developmental Psychologist, Michelle Button, says that anxiety is one of the biggest issues affecting children at school.
 For some it is a specific element of the school environment that they are anxious about, like keeping up with schoolwork or friendships.
 For others, it is a general anxiety about the state of the world.

 As teachers it’s important that we are mindful that large numbers of our students are experiencing anxiety in a way they never have before.
-For the students who experienced anxiety before the pandemic, returning to school may amplify any previous issues concerning learning and socialising.
-Teachers and education staff are finding that they now need to help children to navigate their social relationships and learn how to interact again.
-Some teachers are reporting that they’ve had to take on the role of accidental counsellor in their classrooms since the return to school; they’re having to take a more active role in settling disputes than before the pandemic.
+Teachers and education staff are finding that they now need to help children to navigate their social relationships and learn how to interact.
+Some teachers are reporting that they’ve had to take on the role of accidental counsellor in their classrooms; they’re having to take a more active role in settling disputes.

-After months of home learning, children are finding it demanding to focus on learning.
+All children can find it demanding to focus on learning.
 Children with learning difficulties or disabilities such as ADHD or a diagnosis of ASD might be overwhelmed by the challenges of adjusting to life back in a classroom with other children.

 Setting up a dedicated space for these students to use is one way to promote positive mental health in the classroom.
 Having noise cancelling headphones, a weighted blanket or a therapy pod in the quiet corner may help to soothe the anxiety children are feeling when they seek the quiet space.